GoogleChrome/developer.chrome.com/site/en/docs/apps/migration/index.md

 {% Aside 'caution' %}

-**Important:** As [previously announced on Chromium Blog][1], we are phasing out support for Chrome Apps in favor of Web Applications.
-Starting with Chrome 112, Chrome Apps on Windows, Mac and Linux no longer work.
+**Important:** As [previously announced on the Chromium Blog][1], we are phasing out support for Chrome Apps in favor of web applications.
+From Chrome 112, Chrome Apps on Windows, Mac, and Linux no longer work.
 Based on feedback from ChromeOS Enterprise and Education customers and developers, Chrome App support for those users on ChromeOS is extended until at least January 2025.

 {% endAside %}